Tel. 07773 814488/ 07791 214043

 Soft furnishings in the practice room, will be covered by couch roll.
 Cushions and soft furnishings and non-essentials will have been removed.

-The treatment room and couch will have been thoroughly disinfected and linens and face cradles replaced for each client, and you will be encouraged to wear a mask or face covering throughout your session.
+The treatment room and couch will have been thoroughly disinfected and linens and face cradles replaced for each client, and you will be encouraged to wear a mask or face covering throughout your session, unless you are exempt.

-Your therapist will be using personal protective equipment, which includes mask, gloves, eye protection and apron, until the requirement relaxes, so please don’t be alarmed, this is just for your safety whilst measures are in place.
-The use of gloves will not be an issue, as they will not affect your treatment.
-Treatment will continue as usual with less chatting to reduce droplet formation.
+Your therapist will be using personal protective equipment, which may include mask, gloves, eye protection and apron and amended with advice and changes from Government, Professional and Governing Bodies., This is just for your safety whilst measures are in place.
+The use of gloves, if required, will not be an issue, as they will not affect your treatment and are not latex should you be allegic.

 When your treatment is over, please leave all the linens and towels untouched and avoid touching anything as you leave.
 We politely ask you to leave the clinic as soon as your session has finished, leaving your mask on until you exit the building.
 You will be offered hand sanitiser to use and your Therapist will open the exit door for you.

-Although there is some detail above, in operation it is all straight forward and comfortable in practice.
+Although there is an amount detail above, in operation it is all straight forward and comfortable in practice.
 We will always aim to make your treatment as effective and enjoyable as usual and we thank you for your assistance.